Adam Chrzanowski

-Adam Chrzanowski (born 31 March 1999) is a Polish professional footballer who plays as a left-back for Ekstraklasa side Wisła Płock.
+Adam Chrzanowski (born 31 March 1999) is a Polish professional footballer who plays as a defender for I liga club Odra Opole.

 Club career

 On 13 March 2020, Chrzanowski signed a contract with Italian Serie B club Pordenone, which became active in July 2020.

 On 17 January 2022, he returned to Poland and moved to Wisła Płock on loan until the end of the season.
 On 30 June, he joined the club on a permanent basis, signing a three-year contract.

+On 17 January 2025, Chrzanowski joined I liga club Odra Opole on a deal until June 2026, with an option for a further year.